 The furniture in this space desperately needs updating, and we seek donations to continue the support to this Ranger team.

 The Community Space: small refurbishments were undertaken to a space in an existing dwelling at Kapirinhengu, making it structurally safer and brightened up with a few coats of paint.
 Solar power was installed on-site within a security fenced installation, and a solar inverter and components were installed.

 The provision of power, lighting and a form of entertainment is a natural morale booster for these remotely based Rangers.
 As one team member wrote: “Everyone here is smiling.
 We have been watching soccer – people are pleased!”.

-Thanks to the CITES MIKES project, funded by the European Union for this valuable support to the morale of Rangers, risking their lives to protect Zimbabwe’s wildlife.
+Thanks to the original CITES MIKES project, funded by the European Union for this valuable support to the morale of Rangers, who risk their lives to protect Zimbabwe’s wildlife.